Oliver-Tommy/TabVault/README.md

 ### Validation Testing

-All HTML pages were validated using the <a href="https://validator.w3.org">W3C Markup Validation Service.</a>
+All HTML pages were validated using the <a href="https://validator.w3.org">W3C Markup Validation Service</a>, and were edited to fix errors.

 index.html: